smv30/spatial_queueing/README.md

-# Spatial Queueing
-# SQ-Sim: Electric Autonomous Vehicle Ride Hailing Simulation Framework
+# EV-Sim: A Simulation Framework for Ride-Hailing with Electric Vehicles